MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/essentials/prometheus-metrics-overview.md

 Azure Monitor managed service for Prometheus collects data from Azure Kubernetes services: AKS and Azure Arc-enabled Kubernetes.

 To enable Azure Monitor managed service for Prometheus, you must create an [Azure Monitor workspace](azure-monitor-workspace-overview.md) to store the metrics.
-You can then onboard services that collect Prometheus metrics.
+You can then onboard services that collect Prometheus metrics:

-Here are links to more information:

 - To collect Prometheus metrics from your Kubernetes cluster, see [Enable Prometheus and Grafana](../containers/kubernetes-monitoring-enable.md#enable-prometheus-and-grafana).
 - To configure remote write to collect data from a self-managed Prometheus server, see [Send Prometheus metrics from virtual machines, scale sets, or Kubernetes clusters to an Azure Monitor workspace](./remote-write-prometheus.md).